emmajanedrews/base-template/_posts/2017-04-13-what-are-5-secrets-that-will-lead-to-a-successful-home-sale.md

 If you’re looking to sell your home, you’ll want to know these five secrets before you list:

 **1. Price it perfectly.** Buyers search for homes in $25,000 increments.
-So, if you for example want to get $410,000 out of your home, you should price it at $399,000 in order to create a buzz and drive the price up.
+For example, if you want to get $410,000 out of your home, you should price it at $399,000 in order to create a buzz and drive the price up.

-**2. Add a coat of fresh paint.**Everybody loves a clean canvas.
+**2. Add a coat of fresh paint.&nbsp;**Everybody loves a clean canvas.
 Just don’t forget to paint the trim!

 {% include pullquote.html %}